Health & Social Care

 Vision statement:

 The course is comprised of three components of study over Years 10 and 11.
-The work is based around, 2 internally assessed pieces of work which involves a variety of written and practical coursework projects and 1 externally assessed piece of work in the form of an exam.
-As the course is based on practical experience, we also visit a variety of Health and Social Care settings both for observations witness statements and testimonials.
+Students complete two internally assessed coursework units and one externally assessed examination.
+The coursework includes a variety of written and practical projects that develop real-world knowledge and skills.
+As part of the practical learning experience, students also engage with local Health and Social Care settings through visits, observations, and collecting evidence such as witness statements and testimonials.

 Encourage your child to read around the subject - looking at articles relating to public health in the news or reading interesting articles from publications such as the fitness and health industry are a great way for students to develop their understanding of Physical Intellectual Emotional and Social aspects of health (PIES).